Fix PHP bug on srv107.typo3.org

 The problem with this bug is that it poisons the whole apache process and thus also affects frontend requests that then also return a 500 until the apache process is killed (this seems to happen automatically after a few minutes)

 A quick way to fix this would be to use the dotdeb packages .
 I'm not sure what you think about using them in production!?
 But we also used them on the Vagrant Boxes and they fixed the issues and did not have any obvious issues.

 These are the lines I added to circumvent this issue on production.
 Note that this is not a fix, but only a way to not trigger the bug:

 $TYPO3_CONF_VARS['SYS']['caching']['cacheConfigurations']['cache_extbase_reflection'] = array( 'frontend' => 't3lib_cache_frontend_VariableFrontend', 'backend' => 't3lib_cache_backend_NullBackend', ); $TYPO3_CONF_VARS['SYS']['caching']['cacheConfigurations']['cache_extbase_object'] = array( 'frontend' => 't3lib_cache_frontend_VariableFrontend', 'backend' => 't3lib_cache_backend_NullBackend', );

-#2 Updated by Christian Zenker over 5 years ago
+#2 Updated by Christian Zenker about 6 years ago

 Fabien Udriot wrote: